IEA Urges OPEC To Take necessary Steps To Lower Oil Prices - UrduPoint

 "I very much hope to see in the next meeting or meetings they... make the necessary steps in order to comfort the global oil markets and help bring the prices down at reasonable levels," Fatih Birol told reporters.

-The head of the IEA, which unites oil consuming nations, took aim at Russia in particular.
+The head of the IEA, which unites oil consuming nations, also took aim at Russia over gas.

 "Russia can easily increase exports to Europe about 15 percent... and significantly comfort the European gas markets," said Birol.